 The Brevard Academy- CFA Board of Directors reserves to itself the functions of developing, revising, and repealing policies and procedure as it may deem necessary or appropriate to govern BA-CFA’s operations.
 The formation and adoption of policies will constitute the primary method through which the board exercises its leadership in the operation of the school.
 All policy decisions will be made in accordance with the mission and vision of BA-CFA.

-The BA-CFA Board Policy and Procedure Committee will adhere to the following in developing, revising and/or repealing policies and procedures.
+The BA-CFA Board Policy and Procedure Committee will adhere to the following in developing, revising and/or rescission, or termination ofpolicies and procedures.

-Policy Creation Cycle:
+Policy Cycle:

-Establish the need of a policy or a revision of a current policy
+Establish the need of a policy policy revision, or termination of a current policy

 The Policy and Procedure Committee will conduct research such as: